 The quickest method to check if the property is in your name, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Oldbury conveyancing specialists.

-I'm buying my first flat in Oldbury with a loan from National Westminster Bank.
-The builders would not reduce the price so I negotiated 6k of extras instead.
-The estate agent advised me not to tell my lawyer about this extras as it will put at risk my loan with the bank.
-Do I keep my lawyer in the dark?.
+I am buying my first flat in Oldbury benefiting from help to buy.
+The sellers would not move on the amount so I negotiated £7000 of extras instead.
+The sale representative advised me not reveal to my lawyer about this deal as it will impact my loan with Birmingham Midshires.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.